Skip to content

 1. element

 • The target DOM element that represents the drop zone.
+Can be null if you want to set it later or use a custom computeClientRect function.

 2. options